nuxt/nuxt.com/content/index.md

 #bodyTitle
 Build your dreamed web app with [hundreds of modules]{ .text-green-400 }
 #bodyDescription
-[Focus on the big picture.]{ .font-semibold .u-text-gray-900 } Projects lets you group issues and get a birds-eye view of the progress your team is making.
+[Take shortcuts.]{ .font-semibold .u-text-gray-900 } From extensions to services integrations, there is a module to suit your needs.
 #bodyLink
 List of modules
 #bodyExtra